kevinmizway/Expat-Community-Homepage/README.md

 ## Technologies Used

-_HTML with Bootstrap CSS along with a custom stylesheet for the navigation bar._
+_HTML with Bootstrap CSS along with a custom stylesheet to control padding and max-width_

 Copyright (c) 2016 **_Kevin Mizway_**